eea/eionet2-dashboard/CONFIGURATION.md

     - ReportingClientsUrl - URL to the reporting obligations database site for client list
     - ReportingInstrumentsUrl - URL to the reporting obligations database site for instrument list
     - ReportingObligationsUrl - URL to the reporting obligations database site for obligation list.
 Used in dashboard and azure-jobs.

+### [1.8.1]
+Configuration keys
+    - InquiryListUrl - The link the consultations list filtered to display only inquiries.
+Used in the bottom bar buttons.